Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 IN THIS PART …

-Discover what a well-trained dog looks like.
-Become aware of what your dog is learning from you at the time.
-Whether you know it or not, you’re sometimes teaching your dog something and other times stopping him from doing something unwanted.
-Pick the six most important commands you want to teach your dog as the foundation of his training.
+Become aware of what your dog is learning from you.
+Whether you know it or not, you’re sometimes teaching your dog something and other times stopping them from doing something unwanted.
+Pick the six most important commands you want to teach your dog as the foundation of their training.

-Look into your dog’s personality and see how you affect everything he does and perceives through your body language and how you communicate with each other.
+Look into your dog’s personality and see how you affect everything they do.
+Discover how your body language is one of the main ways you communicate with your dog.

 Find out what it takes to be the best dog trainer for your dog.
-Be aware of the other factors that surround your dog, such as his environment as well as those things born within your dog such as how he perceives the world.
+Be aware of the other factors that surround your dog, such as their environment, as well as those things born within your dog, such as how they perceive the world.

-Read about how your dog’s nutrition and health affects his learning and retention of the training.
+Read about how your dog’s nutrition and health affects their learning and retention of the training.

-Know what you should buy to help you train your dog.
+Know which training aids you should buy to help you train your dog.
 A wide selection is available.
 Different things work better for different dogs.

 Start on the right foot as you bring your new dog or puppy home, what to plan, and what to do first.
-Training doesn’t end with Sit and Down but includes brushing fur and teeth and saving your house from destruction.
+Training doesn’t end with Sit and Down; it also includes brushing fur and teeth and saving your house from destruction.

 See what it takes to raise the best dog in the world, from birth to adolescence.
-All the critical periods of development can change your puppy for life, so learn what they’re all about.
+All the critical periods of development can change your puppy for life, so learn what they’re all about and what you need to do during each of those critical periods.

 Chapter 1